 This is a crucial factor when deciding whether or not to include a lot of cold-calling in your sales mix.
-If target prospects are easily identifiable, it makes much more sense to start contacting them sooner rather than later, as opposed to if your reps have to google or dial for hours to find an appropriate prospect.
+If target prospects are easily identifiable, it may make as much more sense to start contacting them sooner rather than later, as opposed to if your reps have to google or dial for hours to find an appropriate prospect.

 Commodity vs. Complex/Missionary Sale

 How to divide your investments between marketing and sales is often driven by the relative costs of each.
 How effective are your outbound and inbound marketing programs?
 If your marketing cost-per-lead is very high and the close rate isn’t great, in some cases it might make sense to skip the lead gathering altogether and get right to the sales call.
 I caution that this usually isn’t the case–but it’s possible.
+If you find this is the case, I would first explore in great detail whether or not you’re doing a good job on the marketing side or whether it can realistically be improved.
 Also, whether this makes sense also depends on many other factors such as those discussed elsewhere in this article, notably the ease of prospect identification.

 Software or Hardware Segment Market Size

 This factor is most relevant with respect to cold-calling for tiny niche markets.
 For example, what if you have a software product with a multi-million dollar price tag — aimed at 100 or less total prospects?
 In this case, it doesn’t make sense to put much money into outbound or inbound marketing programs if these prospects are easily identifiable.
-While it’s still important to have available marketing proof points such as case studies and white papers, it’s probably time to call them up or pay them a visit, as soon as possible!
+While it’s still important to have available marketing proof points such as case studies and white papers, it’s probably time to call them up, reach out to them on social media or pay them a visit, as soon as possible!

 Time of the Day/Week/Month/Quarter